Westview High School

 High School: 315,000 GSF, YMCA: 18,077 GSF, Shared Space: 14,2449, Parking: 750 Stalls

 Westview High School, located on 156th and Ida Streets, serves 1,500 students in Northwest Omaha and is the first of its kind for the area.
 The school features flexible and adaptive classrooms that serve multiple daily functions and allow easy student collaboration.
 The facility also features an auditorium, black box theater, and baseball, softball, football, and track practice fields.
-In addition, students can utilize the adjacent YMCA eight-lane indoor pool and fitness center school that serves both community members and students.

 - The emergency power system was designed so the storm shelter receives emergency power from a battery inverter.
 In contrast, the rest of the building receives emergency power from a 125-kilowatt on-site natural gas generator.